bwilliams-uk/TourTracker/docs/README.md

 ## About

 TourTracker is a web-based application, developed for PHP and MySQL, which aims to help users find deals on small group tours by tracking prices and availability.
+It also offers an Itinerary Finder, which compares start and end dates of user selected tours to help plan a longer itinerary by displaying the possibilities for combining multiple tours within a selected timeframe.

 ## Present Features